latte-soft/wax/README.md

 ```

-3. Now, when running `lune wax`, you should see something similar to what's in the next section ([Usage](#🚀-usage)) in your terminal.
+3. Now, when running `lune run wax`, you should see something similar to what's in the next section ([Usage](#🚀-usage)) in your terminal.
 Voilà!

 ## 🚀 Usage

-From your terminal in the root directory of your project, run `lune wax`, or just `lune <path/to/wax.luau>`
+From your terminal in the root directory of your project, run `lune run wax`, or just `lune run <path/to/wax.luau>`

 ```
-Wax 0.3.7
+Wax 0.4.0
 A Fast Runtime Lua 5.1x+/Luau Project Bundler, Using Roblox Models and Module-Require Semantics

 USAGE: